Sequenced Curriculum

 Useful aspects (for Bangladesh):

-- Open licence allows translation and adaptation into Bangla and local contexts.
+- Open licence enables translation and contextual adaptation.

 Cautions:

-- Stories and cultural references may not align with local context.
+- Stories and contexts may not fit Bangladeshi culture.

-- Some resources assume access to books or technology not always available.
+- Some units assume access to books or technology.

-- Assessment models may differ from Bangladesh’s exam-driven system.
+- Assessment models differ from Bangladesh’s exam systems.

 Coherence Toolkit (Education First + CCSSO)